Portraying Double Higgs at the Large Hadron Collider II: Discussion and outlook

 Such a high and stable significance has a large impact on the double Higgs production.
 Especially, the dilepton channel would make a sizable contribution to the combined significance.
 Our study also motivates a similar analysis in the semi-leptonic channel, whose significance is known to be much smaller than that in the dilepton channel.
 Table \ref{table:hh} summarizes the signal significance of the five individual channels and their combination at the HL-LHC with 3 ab$^{-1}$, taken from Ref. \cite{Cepeda:2019klc}.
 The significances are added in quadrature, and the channels are treated as uncorrelated, assuming that the systematic uncertainties which are expected to be correlated between the experiments, such as the theory uncertainties and the luminosity uncertainty, have little impact on the individual results.
 Since the results in the $b\bar b VV (\ell\ell\nu\nu)$ and $b\bar b ZZ (4\ell)$ are only performed by the CMS collaboration, the likelihoods for those two channels are scaled to 6 ab$^{-1}$ in the combination of ATLAS and CMS, leading to 4.5 without systematics and 4.0 with systematics.
 Similar results are found in Ref. \cite{DiMicco:2019ngk}.

 In the two bottom rows, we show the updated combined results, replacing the existing results (0.59 without systematics and 0.56 with systematics) with new results (1.3 without systematics) presented in this paper.
-The total systematic uncertainties from current analyses are about 20\% \cite{Sirunyan:2017guj,ATLAS:2019vwv}, while Ref. \cite{CMS:2015nat} considers somewhat optimistic scenarios and scan the systematic uncertainty up to 5\% for the expected relative uncertainty in the signal yield.
+The total systematic uncertainties from current analyses are about 20\% \cite{Sirunyan:2017guj,ATLAS:2019vwv}, while Ref. \cite{CMS:2015nat} considers somewhat optimistic scenarios and scans the systematic uncertainty up to 5\% for the expected relative uncertainty in the signal yield.
 The estimation of the systematic uncertainty is beyond the scope of our study.
 Instead, we simply consider 10\% reduction in the signal significance, to take into account the systematics in the $b\bar b VV (\ell\ell\nu\nu)$ channel, which is not an unreasonable assumption, since the significance reduction in the CMS study in the same channel is about 5\%.
-This native estimate of the systematic uncertainty results in the reduction of ATLAS (CMS) significance from 3.8 to 3.2 (from 3.0 to 2.8).
+This naive estimate of the systematic uncertainty results in the reduction of ATLAS (CMS) significance from 3.8 to 3.2 (from 3.0 to 2.8).
 Considering both ATLAS and CMS, the expected significance including our results in this study becomes 4.8 without systematics and 4.2 with systematics.

-The double Higgs production exhibits non-trivial interference between the box and triangle diagrams.
-In Fig. \ref{fig:exclusion}, we show the production of cross section of the double Higgs (black-solid) in the 2 dimensional parameter space of ($\kappa_3$, $\alpha$), where $\alpha$ is the CP angle in the $t \bar t h $ coupling.
-The \ding{72} mark represents the $hh$ production cross section corresponding to SM point $(\kappa_3, \alpha) = (1,0)$, which happens to be close the minimum cross section at $(\sim2.5, 0)$.
+The double Higgs production exhibits a non-trivial interference between the box and triangle diagrams.
+In Fig. \ref{fig:exclusion}, we show the production cross section of the double Higgs (black-solid) in the 2 dimensional parameter space of ($\kappa_3$, $\alpha$), where $\alpha$ is the CP angle in the $t \bar t h $ coupling (see Ref. \cite{Li:2019uyy} for the impact of the double Higgs production on the top quark Yukawa coupling.).
+The \ding{72} mark represents the $hh$ production cross section corresponding to the SM point $(\kappa_3, \alpha) = (1,0)$, which happens to be near the minimum cross section at $(\sim2.5, 0)$.
 Although the signal cross section is too small to measure the double Higgs production with this single channel alone, one could set an exclusion limit, as shown in the right panel of Fig. \ref{fig:exclusion}.
 A significance ($\sigma_{excl}$) for exclusion can be calculated using a different likelihood-ratio